fourjuaneight/blog/content/posts/spreadsheets-revolutions.md

 That said, I think my mistake was focusing on the wrong area.
 Rather than rolling a custom database, I should've made an API for data entry, instead of relying on a small army of Shortcuts.
 So that's what I did.

 ## The Bookmarker
 The primary (if not only) purpose of this whole thing is to save data.
 This comes from multiple sources, which means we have to pull and parse data from different websites.
-Some of these have public APIs I can leverage to extra the metadata I need.
+Some of these have public APIs I can leverage to extract the metadata I need.
 But for things like articles, I essentially read the HTML and pull what I need via a handful of regular expressions.
-It sounds a little daunting, but if you squint enough, you'll see that the web is made up of standards.
+It sounds a little daunting, but really it's just a matter of knowing what you're looking for.
+If you squint enough, you'll see that the web is made up of standards.
 So pulling a title and author from an article should be the same across the board.
 Right?

 Like I mentioned before, this was originally all done via Shortcuts.
-But that quickly because cumbersome.
+But that quickly became cumbersome.
 So the next best thing was to grab the url for the bookmark and send it to an API where the relevant data could be extracted.
 For reference, these are the columns on these tables:

 ```ts
 interface BookmarkData {